-In accordance with the Federal Coastal Zone Management Act of 1972, as amended, Section 307(c)(1), the U. S. Geological Survey (USGS) has determined that the proposed marine geophysical survey will not affect the coastal zone and therefore does not require a consistency determination.
+In accordance with the Federal Coastal Zone Management Act of 1972, as amended, Section 307(c)(1), the U. S. Geological Survey (USGS) has determined that this proposed General Consistency Determination is consistent to the maximum extent practicable with the California Coastal Act of 1976, Chapter 3, Coastal Resources Planning and Management Policies, as amended January 1998, for the reasons stated below.

-PROJECT DESCRIPTION
+3. PROJECT DESCRIPTION